SideswipeeZ/Daz2HouNeo/README.md

 ![InstallerUi](https://github.com/SideswipeeZ/Daz2HouNeo/blob/main/git/InstallerUI.png)

+*Note: Qt Module is auto-insatalled if not detected in installation folder.*

 Use the Provided Program to allow the program to auto install the files to local system.
 Please Follow the instruction on the Program.
 ## Install the Node Shape. *(optional)*
 Please Copy the ***Daz3DLogo.json*** file to **{HOUDINI_INSTALL_LOCATION}\houdini\config\NodeShapes** This is optional to get the Daz Logo nodeshape for easy location of networks create by the tool.